 Click the item in the table below to go straight to the section you want to read, or continue to read the whole article.

-Are you struggling to find the cheapest induction cooktop available?
+Are you struggling to find the cheapest and best induction cooktop available?
 We have the solution for you.

 Induction cooktops are not cheap.
 Everyone knows they offer the latest technology in cooking.
 This new technology is highly efficient and can save you time and energy.
 This comes at a price.

 If you are new to induction you may want to try a portable model first.
 A portable unit sits on your counter and takes up very little space.
-A portable single or double induction burner is very inexpensive compared to a full cooktop.
+Compared to a full cooktop, a portable single or double induction burner is very inexpensive.
 You can experience this new technology in cooking before you commit to an installed cooktop in your kitchen.

 Induction cooktops are usually over $1,000.
 The high end models can be as much as $7,000.
 But there is another option.